 This is a relatively simple recipe, but it comes together best in a food processor.
 My second choice is a blender (but don't run it too long or the aioli will liquify).
 If you don't have either one, use a garlic press or a knife to make the garlic as small as humanly possible.

-- 1 cup mayonnaise - I personally use low fat mayo exclusively, but you can use whatever type you normally use.
+- Mayonnaise - I personally use low fat mayo exclusively, but you can use whatever type you normally use.
 The aioli will have a slightly different flavor with full fat, low fat, and fat free mayo, but it tastes great with all three.

-- 3 cloves garlic - Always always always use fresh cloves and not the stuff in the jar!
+- Fresh garlic - Always always always use fresh whole cloves and not the stuff in the jar!

-- 2 tablespoons lemon juice - Again, always always always squeeze this fresh.
+- Fresh lemon juice - Again, always always always squeeze this fresh.
 The stuff in a bottle will make you sad.
-2 tablespoons is roughly the juice of half of a large lemon.
+You'll need roughly the juice of half of a large lemon.
 You definitely don't need more than 1 lemon, even if it's a small one.

 How to make lemon garlic aioli